zio/zio-prelude/docs/newtypes/index.md

 Here we created a simple assertion that requires the value be equal to or greater than zero but we can use much more complex assertions.
 For example, we could valid an `Email` with the `matchesRegex` assertion.

 When we create a smart type the `apply`, `wrap`, and `wrapAll` operators will be `protected` and will only be accessible within the scope of the smart type object unless we choose to expose them.
-This prevents the users of our smart type from creating invalid instances of the smart type.

 ```scala mdoc:reset-object
 import zio.prelude.{SubtypeSmart, Validation}